pachyderm/pachyderm/doc/fundamentals/getting_data_into_pachyderm.md

 - Go: We have a complete Golang client that will let you easily integrate pushing data to Pachyderm into your Go programs.
 Check out the [godocs for put-file](https://godoc.org/github.com/pachyderm/pachyderm/src/client#APIClient.PutFile).

 - Python: Our great community of users have created a [Python client for Pachyderm](https://github.com/kalugny/pypachy).
-See the [included instructions](https://github.com/kalugny/pypachy#instructions) to see how you can put data into Pachyderm from Python.
+See the [included instructions](https://github.com/kalugny/pypachy#instructions) to see how you can put data into Pachyderm from Python. **Note** - for now, the Python client only works with Pachyderm 1.3.
+Updates are in progress.

 - Scala: Our users are currently working on a Scala client for Pachyderm.
 Please contact us if you are interested in helping with this or testing it out.